Fort Ashby, West Virginia: Education

+In 2024, the opening of Frankfort Elementary School in Short Gap closed the doors of Fort Ashby Primary and Intermediate Schools, along with Wiley Ford Primary School.

 History

 Earliest inhabitants

 Native Americans were known to have made many incursions into the Patterson Creek Valley in which nestles the quiet village of Fort Ashby.
 Shawnee warriors claimed sections of the lower valley as choice camping grounds on which they stopped and rested in going to and from their great hunts.

 There are at least two distinctly well defined Native American trails leading into the community.
 One, from the North Branch Potomac River, across the mountain into Short Gap, also used later by George Washington when crossing the mountains, and the other coming in from Dan's Run over Valley Ridge.

 There are many Native American graves around Fort Ashby in different places where small skirmishes are supposed to have taken place.
 Native Americans first interred in what is now the Fort Ashby Community Cemetery, or somewhere near.
 There is scarcely a spot in the community outside the immediate village where some visible trace of the Native American has not been found, and in several places within the limits of the community, darts and arrowheads can be picked up in small quantities.

 Native American activities in Fort Ashby seem to have been centered against the early white settlers.
 Tribal differences of various natures seem to have been few and easily settled so that the combined efforts of all was directed toward keeping out the 'pale face' who was ruining the hunting ground.

 All during the period of agitation between the French and Indian and American Revolutionary Wars the families of Frankfort, as it was then referred, seem to have been jeopardized by the French and Native Americans from the Ohio River Valley.